[Cdt-l] Largest Food & Water Carries

 water carries that I can expect on typical routes and what sort of mileage

-designated route except when the scenery is clearly better on another
+route except when the scenery is clearly better on another route, but that

 My current backpack is an ULA CDT, which I admit to some thoughts of how